Opinion | Trump’s pandemic lies unmask his contempt for the American public

 But even if we were to take him at his word — after all, a broad public panic over covid-19 couldn’t have been good for his reelection — it reflects no better on him.

 On Sunday, Trump held an indoor rally in Henderson, Nev., defying a state order limiting the size of such gatherings.
 Photos of the event show no social distancing at all among thousands of attendees, and only a few people wearing masks.
 Trump assured the crowd that there’s nothing to worry about.
 “We will very easily defeat the China virus,” he said.
-“That’s what’s happening and we’re already making that turn.
+“That’s what’s happening, and we’re already making that turn.
 We’re making that round beautiful last turn.”

 So not only have Trump and his campaign decided to argue that his response to the pandemic was utterly magnificent; today he argues that it’s all but over.
 Kids should go back to school, businesses should reopen, and we can pack together in indoor rallies.